maham-kayani/coursera-crash-course-on-python-google/README.md

 -->Python programming has syntax(Rules for instructions) and semantics(effect of the instructions) -->Python as a scripting language for automation -->python interpreter: read and run the code
+Week	Topics	Description
+1	Basic Print Statement, Arithmetic Operators	Introducing basic printing of text and numbers, performing basic arithmetic operations like +, -, *, /, %, etc.
+2	Data Types, Conditional Statements	Exploring different data types (integers, strings, booleans) and using conditional statements (if, else)
+3	Loops	Understanding loops as a way to repeat actions
+- For Loops	Using 'for' loops to iterate over sequences of elements
+- While Loops	Using 'while' loops to repeat actions until a condition changes
+- Nested Loops	Employing loops within loops for more complex iterations 4	Dictionary, Tuple, List, List Comprehension	Introducing data structures like dictionaries, tuples, and lists, along with list comprehensions

 **Week 1**: **Basic**
 Print statement